 - Soy lecithin is on the ingredients list, which improves mixability and texture, but some customers eschew soy.

-Optimum Nutrition is about the most popular company in sports supplementation, which means they can keep prices low and expand their flavors and offerings.
-All that combined with a good reputation among third party testers means it’s easy to see why the products are so valued.
+Optimum Nutrition is the most popular company in sports supplementation, which means they can keep prices low and expand their flavors and offerings.
+All that combined with a good reputation among third-party testers means it’s easy to see why the products are so valued.

-A casein that mixes well and has an unusual, low fat creamer that makes for a great flavor.
+This casein mixes well and has an unusual, low-fat creamer that makes for a great flavor.
+Each single-scoop serving provides 25 grams of protein and is sugar-free.

 Who Should Buy Dymatize Elite Casein